markdoc/docs/pages/docs/render/react.md

 Markdoc comes out-of-the-box with a React renderer.
 The only requirement to render React component is to tell Markdoc which components to use for each [tag](/docs/tags) and [node](/docs/nodes).

+You can see the React renderer in action in the [developer playground](/sandbox?mode=preview).

 ## On the server or client

 First create a Markdoc render tree by calling `process`.